EmmanuelTsouris/aws-systems-manager-powershell-demo/README.md

-# aws-systems-manager-powershell-demo
+# AWS Systems Manager PowerShell Demo
-A project demonstrating AWS Systems Manager features using the AWSPowerShell SDK.
+A project demonstrating AWS Systems Manager Parameter Store, RunCommand, and Automation Documents using the AWSPowerShell SDK.

 This demo will create the following resources in your AWS Account: